- Type of publication: Instruction Guide

 - average pension and bridge benefit

 For multijurisdictional pension plans, the above membership information should be provided separately for each applicable jurisdiction.
+If the actuarial report includes information with respect to a defined contribution component then the related membership data should be shown separately.

 Membership information should be shown as at the valuation date of the actuarial report and of the previous actuarial report.
 A reconciliation of membership by category from the previous actuarial report and an explanation of large fluctuations in membership should also be included in the report.